Welcome to InfOCF-Web

-The most important reasoning problem for conditional knowledge bases is to determine which consequences a knowledge base entails.
-Some of the approaches to specifying the entailments of a conditional knowledge base are system P [Lehmann and Magidor, 1992] taking all models into account, system Z [Pearl, 1990] taking the unique minimal OCF into account, inference with respect to a single c-representation [Kern-Isberner, 2001 (LNCS), Kern-Isberner, 2004 (AMAI)], c-inference relations realizing various modes of inference and taking different classes of c-representations into account [Beierle et al., 2016 (FoIKS), Beierle et al., 2016 (ECAI), Beierle et al., 2018 (AMAI), Beierle et al., 2021 (AIJ)], or system W that extends both system Z and c-inference [Komo, Beierle 2020 (KI), Komo, Beierle 2020 (AMAI)].
+The most important reasoning problem for conditional belief bases is to determine which consequences a belief base entails.
+Some of the approaches to specifying the entailments of a conditional belief base are system P [Lehmann and Magidor, 1992] taking all models into account, system Z [Pearl, 1990] taking the unique minimal OCF into account, lexicographic inference, which computes an ordering of worlds based on the number of falsified conditionals [Lehmann, 1995], inference with respect to a single c-representation [Kern-Isberner, 2001 (LNCS), Kern-Isberner, 2004 (AMAI)], c-inference relations realizing various modes of inference and taking different classes of c-representations into account [Beierle et al., 2016 (FoIKS), Beierle et al., 2016 (ECAI), Beierle et al., 2018 (AMAI), Beierle et al., 2021 (AIJ)], or system W that extends both system Z and c-inference [Komo and Beierle 2020 (KI), Komo and Beierle 2020 (AMAI)].

 Access InfOCF-Web